Ever wondered why everyone’s talking about collagen? This post will give you the facts and explain 9 amazing benefits of collagen.

 A healthy lifestyle means eating clean.
 And eating clean means that you are moving away from habits like eating a lot of packaged foods and added sugars.
 You are enjoying the goodness of whole foods and learning what it’s like to feel healthy and energized.

-When I was posed the question about collagen and the health benefits, I decided to dive right in, knowing that I was going to learn a thing or two myself.
+When I was posed the question about collagen, which is a body-produced protein, and the health benefits of collagen, I decided to dive right in knowing that I was going to learn a thing or two myself.
 And I did.

 Let’s take a look, shall we?